11 Best Natural Dog Foods for Every Age and Size

 Best dehydrated food: The Honest Kitchen Whole Grain Beef

 This dehydrated food from The Honest Kitchen looks good enough to eat!
 That’s because it’s minimally processed, made with human-grade ingredients, and created with the help of veterinary nutritionists, Dr. Robinson explains.
 “They cold-press, slow-roast, and then dehydrate their food,” she says.
 Plus, it’s easy to make: Just mix it with warm water and wait three minutes—then dinner is served!
 Aside from beef, you have a whole host of gourmet options to choose from, including chicken, turkey, salmon, duck, and various combinations of those ingredients.
+Make sure you also check out these healthy dog treats.

 - Low in calories and fat